mdn/temp-processes/issues.md

 ## General guidelines

-An issue must be an actionable task.
+An issue must be an actionable task or an issue used to track multiple tasks.
 It must be clear at a glance what needs to be done for an issue to be resolved.

 **Issue titles:**